 Set up a consultation with one of our attorneys.
 Give us a call at 314-200-6101 or fill out this form.

 Make sure that the attorney you choose regularly practices family law.
 The attorney should also be licensed in the state in which you file and practice in the county you will be filing in.
 All of our attorneys are licensed to practice in Missouri.
 We practice in St. Louis County, St. Louis City, St. Charles County, Jefferson County, & Jackson County.

 We recommend that you contact an attorney as soon as possible.
 If you do not respond to the petition by the deadline (30 days after service) the other side may be able to default on your case, which means they get mostly whatever they want.

 Some things you can modify, such as custody and support, upon a showing of a material and continuing change in circumstances.
-Once the property is divided and the time has passed to appeal that, you are stuck with it.
+Once the property is dd and the time has passed to appeal that, you are stuck with it.